All Episodes

 We'll be right back.

-General all-round good guy, Rush Limbaugh back in action.
+Well-known radio racon tour and general all-round good guy, Rush Limbaugh back in action.

-Well known Democrat presidential candidate, Mrs. Bill Clinton, yesterday, said that there's still a vast right wing conspiracy out there.
+Well-known Democrat presidential candidate, Mrs. Bill Clinton, yesterday said that there's still a vast right-wing conspiracy out there.

-If anybody tells you there is no vast right wing conspiracy, tell them that New Hampshire has proven it in court.
+If anybody tells you there is no vast right-wing conspiracy, tell them that New Hampshire has proven it in court.

 We have the facts, and we're going to make that a crime.

-He's talking about some push polling or something going on in New Hampshire, but I'm offended.
+He's talking about some push-polling or something going on in New Hampshire, but I'm offended.

 That's right, Mrs. Bill Clinton.

-And you can listen to the vast right-wing conspiracy each and every day.
+Just turn on the radio and you can listen to the vast right-wing conspiracy each and every day.

-It hasn't gone away, and it never will go away.
+It hasn't gone away and it never will go away.

-The Brick girl upset over the attention being paid to his two homes.
+The Brick girl, upset over the attention being paid to his two homes, and he's going carbon neutral as well.

 Got a little update here.

-As portrayed vocally by Paul Shanklin, USA Today.
+The Brick girl, John Edwards, I am woman, as portrayed vocally by Paul Shanklin, USA Today.

-Can Edwards win with an Us versus them pitch?
+Can Edwards win with an us versus them pitch?

-Basically, two Americas, the basically it's populism.
+Basic two Americas, basically his populism.

-It basically hasn't worked in 30 years.
+It basically hadn't worked in 30 years.

 Brett Girl also exasperated by the focus on his house.

-He says, Look, I've lived in every size house there is, including two rooms house.
+He says, look, I've lived in every size house there is, including two rooms house.

 It's what's inside a house that counts, not what's on the outside.